amazon-science/fair-ordinal-regression/README.md

-# Pairwise Fairness for Ordinal regression
+# Pairwise Fairness for Ordinal Regression

 This repository contains code for our AISTATS 2022 paper [Pairwise Fairness for Ordinal Regression](https://arxiv.org/abs/2105.03153).